gracco/sysadmin-interview-questions/README.md

   - network issues, or some fsck it's running, or some service locked the startup.

 * If you were stuck on a desert island with only 5 command-line utilities, which would you choose?
-  - lsof, vim, kill, cd, ls
+  - cd, vim, cat, awk, find

 * You come across a random computer and it appears to be a command console for the universe.
 What is the first thing you type?
   - lshw

 * Tell me about a creative way that you've used SSH?
   - a for loop to send via ssh a command to 50 vms.
-  - to connect in a internal gitlab, using a IPSec VPN connected in a bastion host.
+  - to connect in a internal network gitlab, using a IPSec VPN connected in a bastion host.

 * You have deleted by error a running script, what could you do to restore it?
-  - Yes, we copy the file descriptor from the /proc/PID/fd/number_of_file_descriptor into a new file.
+  - I could copy the file descriptor from the /proc/PID/fd/number_of_file_descriptor into a new file.

 * What will happen on 19 January 2038?
-  - The standard time libray from C was developed using 4-byte to storage time and 4-byte integer its, a 2 trillion number, that in seconds, translates to January 2038, in that time some mainframes could be have some issue.
+  - The standard time libray from C was developed using 4-byte to storage time and 4-byte integer its, a 2 trillion number, that in seconds, translates to January 2038, in that time some mainframes could be have some issue, openbsd is already ready.

 ####[[⬆]](#toc) <a name='demo'>Demo Time:</a>